 Your month-to-month roadmap for family communication

 Families are the top influencers of today’s college students.
-At CampusESP, we’ve helped over 320 colleges and universities leverage the power of parents with a coordinated, personalized communication plan.
+At CampusESP, we’ve helped over 400 colleges and universities leverage the power of parents with a coordinated, personalized communication plan.
+73% of parents say content from CampusESP helps them better advise their student.

 Guiding theories behind the roadmap